 If it were full price, I wouldn’t consider flying Beijing Capital Airlines given the numerous issues.

 A few friendly staff, but none who could speak English well

 Staff’s command of the English language was poor.

 Given 99% of passengers were Chinese, I guess they only need to know the basics.
 But I just found it surprising seeing as English is the common language or international airlines.

 I had two simple, separate questions for the Beijing Capital Airlines staff.

-My first question related to whether the TV channels could be found in the in-flight magazine, given my in-demand functionality wasn’t working.
+My first question related to whether the TV channels could be found in the in-flight magazine, as my in-demand functionality wasn’t working.
 Want to know the air stewardess’s response?
 “Wait for the announcement.”

 My second question really bamboozled them.
 And I really wasn’t trying to bamboozle them!

 I asked if the air stewardess was from Qingdao, to which she replied “yes”.
 I said “Great, can you please recommend the best places to visit?”